RaulAtWork/learning-react-from-midudev/06-shopping-cart/README.md

 - ✅ Create a cart: products added to cart and total amount
 - ✅ Can add products to cart
-- Can delete products from cart
+- ✅ Can delete products from cart
-- Can modify product cuantity from cart: plus and minus
+- ✅ Can modify product cuantity from cart: plus and minus
-- Sync cart changes to product list
+- ✅ Sync cart changes to product list: can remove

 ---

 ## Additionals

 - Save the cart on localStorage to retrieve if the window closes
-- Use redux to handle the product list and the cart
+- ✅ Use redux to handle the product list and the cart
-- Use the same component for Product list item and cart list item.
-It should not contain any logic